Higher Dip.Counselling and Psychotherapy Reg. MBACP

 The way I work is flexible and as well as talking we can work creatively together using sand tray, miniatures, buttons, story-telling, role-play, puppets and art materials, whatever is in the client's best interest.
 Some of the areas I have worked with include; self-harm, bereavement, loss, separation issues, family problems, low self-esteem, eating disorders, OCD, anger, anxiety, depression, panic attacks, exam pressures, friendship issues.

-I have specialist training with Cruse Bereavement Care in Exeter and have worked for the last four years as a bereavement support volunteer helping people with many different aspects of the grieving process.
+I have specialist training with Cruse Bereavement Care in Exeter and have worked for the last five years as a bereavement support volunteer helping people with many different aspects of the grieving process.
 I provide a calm, warm and accepting space in which clients can safely explore what their loss means to them and to get in touch with the pain of losing a loved one to be able to gradually process their feelings and find a way forward.
 I regularly attend additional workshops and training including; bereavement by suicide and other traumatic death, a child's grief, working with trauma, supporting bereaved clients in their relationships.

 - BA (Hons) English